mhe/mqtt2influxdb/README.md

 # mqtt2influxdb #

-mqtt2influxdb is a small and simple program that subscribes to mqtt topics and publishes messages received to an InfluxDB database.
+mqtt2influxdb is a small and simple program that connects to an [MQTT](http://mqtt.org/) server, subscribes to MQTT topics, and publishes messages received to an InfluxDB database.

 ## Building & installing ##